East St. Louis, Illinois: East St. Louis riots of 1917

 On July 1, 1917, a black man allegedly attacked a white man.
 After hearing of this, whites drove by black homes near 17th and Market and fired shots into several of them.
 When police came to investigate a gathering of a large group of local black residents, their car was mistaken for that of the attackers, and several in the crowd at 10th and Bond fired on the police, killing two detectives.
-The next morning, thousands of whites mobbed the black sections of the city, indiscriminately beating, shooting and killing men, women and children.
-The rioters burned entire sections of the city and shot blacks as they escaped the flames.
-They also hanged several blacks.
-They destroyed buildings and physically attacked people; they "killed a 14-year-old boy and scalped his mother.
-Before it was over 244 buildings were destroyed."
+The next morning, thousands of whites mobbed the black sections of the city, indiscriminately beating, shooting, and killing men, women, and children.
+The rioters burned entire sections of the city and shot black residents as they escaped the flames.
+They also hung several black residents.
+The rioters destroyed buildings and physically attacked people; they "killed a 14-year-old boy and scalped his mother.
+Before it was over, 244 buildings were destroyed."
 Other sources say 300 buildings were destroyed.

 The city had 35 police officers, but they were seen to be doing little to suppress the violence.
-The governor called in National Guard troops to try to control the situation; they arrived July 3, but several accounts reported that they joined in the rioting.
-Most of the violence ended that day, but reports continued afterward of isolated assaults of blacks.
-Afterward the city Chamber of Commerce called for the resignation of the Police Chief and greater oversight of police operations.
+The governor called in National Guard troops to try to control the situation; they arrived on July 3, but several accounts reported that they joined in the rioting.
+Most of the violence ended that day, but reports continued afterward of isolated assaults on black citizens.
+Afterward, the city Chamber of Commerce called for the resignation of the Police Chief and greater oversight of police operations.
 Losses in property damage were high, including railroad warehouses and carloads full of goods that were burned, as well as railroad cars.

-Though official reports suggested that the East St. Louis race riot resulted in the deaths of 39 blacks and 9 whites, other estimates put the figure much higher, with estimates of 100 to 250 blacks being killed.
+Though official reports suggested that the East St. Louis race riot resulted in the deaths of 39 black citizens and 9 whites, other estimates put the figure much higher, with estimates of 100 to 250 black citizens being killed.

 W. E. B. Du Bois of the NAACP came to investigate the riots personally.
 His organization's photographer published photos of the destruction in the November issue of The Crisis.
 Congress also held an investigation.

 In New York City on July 28, 10,000 black people marched down Fifth Avenue in a Silent Parade, carrying signs and protesting the East St. Louis riots.
 The march was organized by the National Association for the Advancement of Colored People (NAACP), W. E. B. Du Bois, and groups in Harlem.
 Women and children were dressed in white; the men were dressed in black.